jfqg1924/jfqg1924/README.md

 ### Hi 👋

 - 🧬 I’m currently working on Genomic populations
-- 🌱 I’m currently learning R and Python
+- 🌱 I’m currently working R and Python
-- 🔬 I’m looking to collaborate to work genomics populations and bioinformatics
+- 🔬 I’m looking to collaborate to work genomics populations, SIG and bioinformatics

 ### 📫 How to reach me?
 <div>